Small Bowel Cancer: Diagnosis

 In addition to a physical examination, the following tests may be used to diagnose small bowel cancer:

 • X-ray.
-An x-ray is way to create a picture of the structures inside of the body using a small amount of radiation.
+An x-ray creates a picture of the structures inside of the body using a small amount of radiation.
 It can help the doctor find a tumor.
 For small bowel cancer, x-rays may be taken of the entire gastrointestinal system, including the esophagus, stomach, small bowel, large intestine, and rectum.
 Sometimes, the person will drink a substance called barium, which outlines the esophagus, stomach, and small bowel on the x-ray and helps the doctor see tumors or other abnormal areas.
 This is called an upper gastrointestinal series with small bowel follow-through (UGI SBFT).
-To get a better picture of the lower gastrointestinal tract, a barium enema may be performed.
-In this procedure, barium is placed into the rectum and coats the rectum and large intestine.
-Abdominal x-rays may also show the location of a tumor.

 • Biopsy.
-A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-A pathologist then analyzes the sample(s).
+A biopsy is the only way to make a definite diagnosis, even if other tests can suggest that cancer is present.
+During a biopsy, a small amount of tissue is removed for examination under a microscope.
+A pathologist analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 • Endoscopy.
-A test called an endoscopy allows the doctor to see the inside the gastrointestinal system.
-The person may be sedated while the doctor inserts a thin, lighted, flexible tube called an endoscope through the mouth, down the esophagus, and into the stomach and small bowel.
+An endoscopy shows the inside of the gastrointestinal system using a thin, lighted, flexible tube called an endoscope.
+The person is sedated while the doctor inserts the endoscope through the mouth, down the esophagus, and into the stomach and small bowel.
 Sedation is giving medication to become more relaxed, calm, or sleepy.
 If abnormal areas are found, the doctor can remove a sample of tissue and check it for evidence of cancer.
 An endoscopy allows the doctor to see some, but not all, of the small bowel.
-Because of this, the doctor usually recommends a videocapsule endoscopy (VCE).
+Because of this, the doctor may recommend a videocapsule endoscopy (VCE).
 In this method, the patient swallows a small, pill-sized capsule that contains a tiny camera and light.
 Pictures are collected from the capsule as it travels through the patient’s gastrointestinal system.
-The capsule exits the body during the patient’s next bowel movement.
+The capsule exits the body through normal bowel movement.

 • Colonoscopy.
 A colonoscopy is similar to the traditional endoscopy described above, except that the endoscope enters the body through the anus and rectum into the colon and lower part of the small bowel.